loicgelle/container-state-dumper/README.md

 # Container state dumper

-This helper tool can be used to perform a state dump for control groups and namespaces on a Linux machine.
+This helper tool can be used to watch and trace the changes to control groups and namespaces on a Linux machine.
 It creates user-space tracepoints for LTTng-ust (http://lttng.org/docs).

 ## Prerequisites